Generalized Type II Fusion of Cluster States: Cluster States and Type-II Fusion

 We will work within the linear optics framework, where a qubit is realized by a photon with a fixed frequency, and the quantum state is encoded in the photon's polarization, where $|0\rangle$ and $|1\rangle$ correspond to horizontal and vertical polarizations, respectively \cite{PhotonicQubits}.
-The photon creation operators $a^\dag=(a^\dag_H,a^\dag_V)$ are defined, such that $a^\dag_H$ or $a^\dag_V$ acting on the vacuum state $|0\rangle$, create a photon with a horizontal or vertical polarization, respectively.
-A wave function $|\Psi\rangle = {\cal O}|0\rangle$ will be denoted by the operator ${\cal O}$ made of the photon creation operators.
+The photon creation operators $a^\dag=(a^\dag_H,a^\dag_V)$ are defined, such that $a^\dag_H$ or $a^\dag_V$ acting on the vacuum state $\ket{vac}$, create a photon with a horizontal or vertical polarization, respectively.
+A wave function $|\Psi\rangle = {\cal O}\ket{vac}$ will be denoted by the operator ${\cal O}$ made of the photon creation operators.
 For instance, a two-qubit Bell state reads in this notation:

 The entangling gates are realized by linear optics elements and measurements, and are therefor probabilistic.
 One constructs a larger cluster state from smaller ones, by employing probabilistic fusion gates.
-In the following, we will focus on type II fusion gates.
+In the following, we will focus on type-II fusion gates.

 Consider two cluster states, whose wave functions are denoted by the operators $\hat{C_1}$ and $\hat{C_2}$, and we mark one photon in each one of them, $a$ and $b$ respectively: